Wpdas/cosi-group-front/README.md

 ## Running the Application

 Open the terminal in the project's root directory and type `yarn` to install the dependencies.
 If you do not have yarn installed, you can run the `npm i -g yarn` command.
-After this step, just run the command `yarn run app` to execute the web application.
+After this step, just run the command `yarn start` to execute the web application locally.

 The test files are placed at the same level as the files being tested.